 From the first autoplay option, you can start playing audio with one click or automatically.
 We mostly prefer automatically, as you don’t have to click the Play button to start audio during the presentation.
 Google Slides also offers an option to hide icons when presenting.

 2. Size and Rotation

 This one is self-explanatory.
-Using the Size and rotation menu, you can change the Play button’s width, height, width scale, and height scale.
+Using the Size and rotation menu, you can change the Play button’s width, height, and height scale.

-Using the re-color menu, one can easily change the Play button’s color background.
+One can easily change the Play button’s color background using the re-color menu.
 You can choose from up to 23 available color themes.
 This is not mandatory, but using a color profile that matches the overall Slides theme can showcase your attention to detail as a presenter.

 This is just Google having fun with a bunch of options.
-From the Adjustments menu, you can change the transparency, brightness, and contrast of the Play button in Slides.
+You can change the Play button’s transparency, brightness, and contrast from the Adjustments menu in Slides.